juanbkm/donor2019/content/partners/bilateral/japan.md

 date: 2020-04-11T19:41:20+08:00
 partner_type: Bilateral
 project_specific_cofinancing: "$13.87 billion"
+project_specific_cofinancing_2019:
+  - item: "**$2.35 billion** loan for 2 projects"
 trust_funds_contribution: "$1.86 billion"
+trust_funds_contribution_2019:
+  - item: "**$1.8 million** replenishment for the Domestic Resource Mobilization Trust Fund"
+  - item: "**$15.2 million** replenishment for the High-Level Technology Fund "
+  - item: "**Y1.00 billion** (equivalent to $9.3 million) replenishment for the Japan Fund for the Joint Crediting Mechanism "
+  - item: "**Y1.94 billion** (equivalent to $17.8 million) replenishment for the Japan Fund for Poverty Reduction "
+  - item: "**$4.3 million** replenishment for the Japan Scholarship Program "
+  - item: "**$109 million** replenishment for the Leading Asia’s Private Infrastructure Fund "
 partner_logo:
 draft: false
 ---

-#### 2019 Project-specific Cofinancing

-* $2.35 billion loan for 2 projects

-#### 2019 Trust Funds Contribution

-* $1.8 million replenishment for the Domestic Resource Mobilization Trust Fund
-* $15.2 million replenishment for the High-Level Technology Fund
-* Y1.00 billion (equivalent to $9.3 million) replenishment for the Japan Fund for the Joint Crediting Mechanism
-* Y1.94 billion (equivalent to $17.8 million) replenishment for the Japan Fund for Poverty Reduction
-* $4.3 million replenishment for the Japan Scholarship Program
-* $109 million replenishment for the Leading Asia’s Private Infrastructure Fund
+[Japan](https://www.adb.org/publications/japan-fact-sheet) provides extensive development support to its Asia-Pacific neighbors.
+Japan’s official development assistance is coordinated mainly through the Japan International Cooperation Agency (JICA), in the forms of loan aid, technical cooperation, and grant aid.
+JICA’s work is concentrated on (i) strengthening the human capacity of individuals who will be key players in their countries’ development; (ii) fortifying partnerships between actors in Japan who are involved in, and contributing to, development cooperation and regional vitalization; (iii) contributing to international commitments and serving as a leader in the international community; and (iv) strengthening security measures.

+In December 2015, ADB and JICA signed a Memorandum of Understanding for Strategic Partnership for Sustainable and Inclusive Development through Promotion of Quality Infrastructure Investment in Asia and the Pacific.
+Under this partnership, ADB and JICA (i) established the Leading Asia's Private Sector Infrastructure Fund (LEAP Fund), and (ii) promoted quality public infrastructure development in the region through a total of $10 billion in cofinancing.

+Capitalized by $1.5 billion in equity from JICA, LEAP stimulates investment in quality and sustainable private sector infrastructure in Asia and the Pacific, including through public–private partnerships.
+To date, 17 projects have been approved with LEAP cofinancing in the cumulative amount of $661.2 million.

+ADB and JICA have a standing commitment to achieve $10 billion in cofinancing for sovereign operations between 2016 and 2020.
+As of 31 December 2019 the combined cofinancing amount approved by ADB and JICA is roughly $7.3 billion, comprising $2.4 billion by ADB and $3.9 billion by JICA.

 #### Active Trust Funds